ArsenalGenieJames/Nearbuy/README.md

 # E-commerce Website for Local Sellers

-# set up to run in web dev
+# Set up to run in web dev
-To start the PHP dev server:
+To start the PHP development server, run the command :

 ```bash
 php -S 0.0.0.0:8000